dovidovision/kogpt2-train/readme.md

 # Ko-GPT2 model
-We use Ko-GPT2 model to generate cat diary from clip model's label Our model weights is accessable from huggingface __larcane/kogpt2-cat-diary__
+We use Ko-GPT2 model to generate cat diary from clip model's label Our model weights is accessible from huggingface __larcane/kogpt2-cat-diary__

 ## Requirements
 ```